AuroraBoreas/cpp_review_2021/cpp_04_CompleteGuide/docs/chapter_04_inputAndOutput.md

 ## output in fields

-table: element functions for output in fields
+Table: element functions for output in fields

 | method                | effects                             |
 |-----------------------|-------------------------------------|